eBooks, Guides, & Reports • 10 MIN READ

 Back-up

-Backup solutions are the simplest type of DR and entail storing data at an off site data center, or on a removable drive.
-However, just backing up data provides only minimal business continuity help, as the IT infrastructure itself is not backed up.
+Backup solutions are the simplest type of DR and entail storing data at an off site datacenter, or on a removable drive.
+However, backup alone provides only minimal support, as the IT infrastructure itself is not backed up.

 Cold Site

 In these types of DR solutions, an organization sets up a basic infrastructure in an alternative facility that provides a place for employees to work after a natural disaster or fire.
-It can help with business continuity, allowing a company's operations to continue, but doesn't provide data management, data protection, or recovery.
+However, it doesn't provide data management, protection, or recovery.
 Cold site solutions should be combined with other methods of disaster recovery.

 Hot Site